tibbben/geospatial-visualization/course_description.md

 ###Assignments:

-With the exeption of the first meeting, there will be assignments for each meeting throughout the five week course.
-These assignments will include reading, practical computer work, preparation for in class presenttions, and cartography/GIS assignments.
+With the exception of the first meeting, there will be assignments for each meeting throughout the five week course.
+These assignments will include reading, practical computer work, preparation for in class presentations, and cartography/GIS assignments.
 All assignments made will be due in the following class meeting as per the weekly schedule.

 ---